 5.1 Composition of Mash Bill

 The mash bill refers to the specific combination and proportions of grains used in the production of whiskey.
 It is a fundamental aspect of whiskey-making and greatly influences the flavor profile of the final product.
-Different types of grains, such as barley, corn, rye, and wheat, can be used in varying proportions to create a unique mash bill.
+Creating a unique mash bill involves using different types of grains, such as barley, corn, rye, and wheat, in varying proportions.

 5.2 Impact on Whiskey Flavor